| || |

 Where Are They Now?
 Michael Maiorano

-CHICAGO, Illinois (June 5, 2014) – Michael Maiorano is still very much attached to the game of soccer.
+CHICAGO, Ill.
+(June 5, 2014) – Michael Maiorano is still very much attached to the game of soccer.
 After all, it was soccer that initially brought him from his hometown of Whitby, Ontario to Kirtland, Ohio to attend Lakeland.
 That decision was a fairly straight forward one for Maiorano, whose older brother Aldo was a two-year starter for the Lakers from 2008-2010.
 Younger brother followed in the footsteps of older brother and made the five hour journey to northeast Ohio to begin his collegiate soccer career in the fall of 2011.
 He gained valuable experience as a two-year starter for the Lakers and recommends that any incoming freshmen take advantage of the opportunity from the onset.
 "Don't waste any time coming in (as a freshman).
 After your first year start looking at schools.
 Don't wait until after your sophomore season because that's too late.
 Come in and try to compete for a starting spot right away."

 Maiorano made good on his own advice and decided to attend Holy Cross College.
 Located next to the University of Notre Dame, Holy Cross College is a member of the National Association of Intercollegiate Athletics (NAIA) and competes in the Chicagoland Collegiate Athletic Conference (CCAC).
 Maiorano, along with classmate Ryongmyeong Cho, were sold on the upstart program and the vision of head coach Omar Gallo.
 "I chose Holy Cross because the coach had a real focus on school and having something to fall back on." said Maiorano.
 "But he also said there is a future in soccer if you want after you are done with college."
 The duo joined the Saints on the heels of the most promising season is program history, which included the team's first-ever appearance in the CCAC playoffs.